 Different jurisdictions have different rules when you apply for a Trademark and the authority will examine your application.
 You will be sent an Office action if your application doesn’t fulfil the requirements needed.
 For example, the process within EUIPO (EUTM) is the following:

-WIPO stands for -World Intellectual Property Organization.
+WIPO stands for -World Intellectual Property Organization and the trademark division currently has 99 members.
 They are the global forum for intellectual property services, policy, information and cooperation.
+By filing one trademark application you can cover up to 115 countries – but only if you have a registered trademark.

 If you are submitting a WIPO application within 6 months after lodging an application in the EU, we will be able to request priority, which means that we get the filing date of the WIPO application for EU application. ”First to File” applies more or less in the whole world, which means that this approach is very beneficial.